imstellar/Habitally/README.md

 Data persitance
 > The data stored inside "data.kt" used to be implemented with a data class, this meant each time the user changed the screen they are on it got wiped, this was a completely unacceptable drawback which prompted me to turn it into a ViewModel class instead, this saved data when to each screen even if their current activity changes however it did not fix the issue of data sync between screens.
 That was fixed by instantiating (creating) the class inside MainActivity and passing it to the HomeScreen and TargetScreen meaning both screens used the same one instead of creating seperate ones.
 ```

+To close out the testing process, I have also created a test plan in google sheets which serves to ensure functionality of the app is consistent and well vetted, this is available [here](https://docs.google.com/spreadsheets/d/1yWupuBy_mMONS_TVjUw4argZR8bsZjDB24ZN7bUJtVY/edit?usp=sharing)

 ## Conclusion